 #5.
 Potato and Sage Gnocchi with Pesto

-If you have sage left over after making your Christmas stuffing, the kids could use it to create this velvety Potato and Sage Gnocchi with pesto dish.
+If you have sage left over after making your Christmas stuffing, the kids could use it to create this Potato.ie recipe for velvety potato and sage gnocchi with pesto.

 #6.
 Snowman Soup